What Is Inbound Marketing?

-This might be difficult to hear if you’re in the business of marketing.
+This might be difficult to hear if you’re in marketing.

 People generally don’t like commercials, or any ad that interrupts and tries really hard to sell them a product.
 That type of selling—known as outbound marketing—often makes potential customers feel coerced, intruded upon, and disrupted.